molgenis/molgenis-frontend/doc/adr/0003-have-app-create-settings.md

 ## Consequences

-If an app needs setting data to function properly, a user with sufficient rights needs to trigger the creation of the settings entity.
+If an app needs settings data to function properly, these settings need to be created.
 If settings data may not been seen by some users/roles the app developer must use the permission api to restrict access.
-If a user without the rights to create settings data uses the app while the expected settings data is not there, the app should handle this.
-The app for example may use default settings or show a error message.
+An app should use no settings or default settings (stored in the app code) to be releasable without any dependency.
+Settings data may be created using the default molgenis features (emx, cli script, api, webapp).
+Just like any of the molgenis entity a settings row may contain a single attribute ( type text) that uses a json blob to store the settings data.